 But the most interesting thing about this hill is its unique position at the center of seven other temples built on the surrounding hilltops.
 At Soğmatar, there was one for the Sun, Moon, Venus, Mercury, Mars, Jupiter and Saturn.

-The temples mostly seem to follow a circular design, though some are in much better shape than others.
+The temples mostly seem to follow a circular design, and some are in much better shape than others.

 According to legend, an underground chamber system linked them all.
 Interestingly, over in nearby Urfa, a similar tunnel is said to link Urfa Castle with the sacred pool below.